What is the DAO

-The Decentraland DAO is a decision-making tool for MANA and LAND holders in Decentraland’s virtual world.
+The Decentraland DAO is the decision-making tool for MANA, NAMES and LAND holders in Decentraland’s virtual world.
 Through votes in the DAO, the community can issue grants and make changes to the lists of banned names, POIs, and catalyst nodes.
 The DAO also controls the LAND and Estate smart contracts.

 Issuing grants and making changes to the records and contracts owned by the DAO can only be done by using predefined proposals accessible in governance.decentraland.org.